A generalization of the Ross symbols in higher K-groups and hypergeometric functions II: -adic Hypergeometric Functions

 \subsection{Hypergeometric series}

 Let $K$ be a field of characteristic zero.
 Let $(\alpha)_n=\alpha (\alpha+1)\cdots(\alpha+n-1)$ be the Pochhammer symbol.
 For $\ul a=(a_0,\ldots,a_d)\in K^{d+1}$, the power series

 is called the {\it hypergeometric series}.
 In case $d=1$, this is also referred to as the Gaussian hypergeometric series.
-The hypergeometric series is characterized as the unique solution (up to scalar) in $K[[t]]$ of the {\it hypergeometric differential operator} (e.g. \cite[2.1.2]{slater}, \cite[16.8.3]{NIST}),
+If $a_i\not\in \Z$ for all $i$, this is characterized as the unique solution (up to scalar) of the {\it hypergeometric differential operator}